4GeeksAcademy/machine-learning-content/export/exploratory-data-analysis.md

 Observations:

-Most of our data passengers were male.
+Most of our data passengers were male, but from male, most of them did not survive.
+On the other side, even though there were less female passengers, most of them survived.

 ```python